ajinkyakadam/ansible-aws/README.md

 This respository contains code for deploying a simple web app.

 ### Pre-Requisites:
-Here we assume you have the following
+Here we assume you have the following on your local machine
  - boto
  - python2.7
  - keys placed in `~/.boto`
+ - ansible

 ### Instructions to Run